Sharing constructive feedback gives you this ability to guide your team members and help them learn and grow.

 - The team, as a better team member increases the overall performance of the team;

 - You, the team leader, as it’s your role to increase the value of what each team member and your team, as a group, can deliver.

 Having this in mind, you can agree that the worst feedback is no feedback.
 It doesn’t help anyone.
-Unfortunately, it’s an easy way out that many take, since giving feedback often feels uncomfortable.
+Unfortunately, it’s an easy way out that many people take, since giving feedback often feels uncomfortable.